 To learn more about the Community Profile, click here.

 Drawing from the Community Profile, Komen Dallas County has identified the following funding priority:

 To reduce the burden of late stage diagnosis and breast cancer mortality disparities experienced by African American women living in our community through programs that provide breast health education, navigation, and/or medical services for African American women living in Cedar Hill, DeSoto Lancaster, and South Dallas.

 To address this disparity, the Affiliate is seeking applications for:

-- Projects incorporating the use of community health workers (CHWs) who are fluent in and sensitive to the language and culture of the audience that the health care programs want to reach with positive breast health messages.
-These projects should be evidence-based, and must focus on providing in-depth breast cancer education and outreach that link patients to care and result in: completed breast cancer clinical services (e.g. clinical breast exams, screening mammograms, etc.).
+- Community Health Workers.
+Evidence-based programs incorporating the use of community health workers (CHWs) who are fluent in and sensitive to the language and culture of the audience that the health care programs want to reach with positive breast health messages.
+These projects focus on providing in-depth breast cancer education and outreach that link patients to care and result in completed breast cancer clinical services (e.g. clinical breast exams, screening mammograms, etc.).
 Projects need to have pre-test/post-test tools to evaluate the change in the participant’s knowledge about breast cancer risk, screening recommendations, and utilizing the health care system to access recommended screening.